-If you've had the same credit card for a few years, happy to be collecting enough points to get a free domestic flight or a few hundred dollars in cash back every year, Gary Leff has two words for you: Wake up.
+If you’ve had the same card for a few years, happy to be collecting a few hundred points here and there, we have two words for you: Wake up

 Leff, co-founder of frequent flier community Milepoint.com, says credit card rewards have never been better.
 Maximizing your points is just a matter of paying attention and making the right choices.
 Do you pay for everything possible with your credit card, including your nanny and your yard guy?
 Do you look for opportunities to double and triple your points?
 “It’s free money,” Leff says.
 “It’s like the banks want you to fly internationally in premium cabins for free.”